 - Protects engine from pre ignition

 - We provide full customer/technical support to all installations, we are only a phone call or email away

 - The Interchiller system includes every nut and bolt you will require we even include highly detailed step by step photo and Video instructions.Pricing and options click here: https://fiinterchillers.com/pricing/

 Yes this is condensation that has turned into ice on the intercooler fluid lines of a Magnuson Heartbeat supercharger.

 In simple terms we are T-piecing into the cars AC system and splitting the refrigerant 50/50 between your cabin and chiller.
 We also install a solenoid on to the line going to the cabin so you have 2 modes of operation:

 - Cabin and chiller

 Race mode is race track safe as no condensation will leak from the cars cabin evaporator.

-Our interchiller core is a patent pending design, one of the many reasons we are able to get so cold and also have ZERO impact on cabin AC performance.
+Our interchiller core is a patented design, one of the many reasons we are able to get so cold and also have ZERO impact on cabin AC performance.